migration

 Do we need to re-enroll with every payer when switching from Tebra?

-Yes for ERA and 837 claim submission enrollment in most cases, because EDI enrollment is tied to the submitter ID, which changes when the clearinghouse changes.
-The Anthem and Elevance family of payers route through Availity; BCBS varies by state; Medicare and state Medicaid plans have separate processes.
-Start payer enrollment work the day the contract is signed.
+Usually yes, for both 837 claim submission and 835 ERA.
+EDI enrollment is tied to the submitter ID, and that ID changes when the clearinghouse changes; Medi routes through Stedi.
+Anthem and Elevance plans route through Availity, BCBS varies by state, and Medicare and state Medicaid plans each have their own process.
+Start enrollment the day the contract is signed.

 What happens to chart history during the migration?